-(This is an initial report on, and preliminary analysis of, IMO's initial greenhouse gas strategy for international shipping prepared by ICCT's marine program director, Dan Rutherford, and senior marine researcher, Bryan Comer.
-The ICCT will publish a final policy update on IMO's action in late April or early May.)
+(This is an updated version of an initial report on, and preliminary analysis of, IMO's initial greenhouse gas strategy for international shipping prepared by ICCT's marine program director, Dan Rutherford, and senior marine researcher Bryan Comer.)

 At the 72nd meeting of its Marine Environment Protection Committee, the International Maritime Organization (IMO) adopted a resolution codifying an initial greenhouse gas (GHG) strategy for international shipping.
-This strategy, which represents the first global climate framework for shipping, includes quantitative GHG reduction targets through 2050 and a list of candidate short-, mid-, and long-term policy measures to help achieve these targets.
+This strategy, which represents the first global climate framework for shipping, establishes quantitative GHG reduction targets through 2050 and a list of potential short-, mid-, and long-term policy measures to help achieve these targets.
 The strategy implies that international shipping would consume between 3.8% and 5.8% of the world's remaining carbon budget under the Paris Agreement, up from 2.3% in 2015.
 Meeting the strategy's 2050 target will require near-term policies to significantly improve the fuel efficiency of the global fleet and to promote the development and deployment of low- and zero-carbon fuels and propulsion technologies.